 Often, there is no known cause for hydronephrosis.
 But the following congenital renal (kidney) disorders can cause hydronephrosis:

-- Megaureter: A large ureter that can cause urinary tract infections and kidney damage.
+- Megaureter: A large ureter that is associated with urinary tract infections and kidney damage.

 - Posterior urethral valves: A defect in boys’ urethras that blocks the normal flow of urine and can lead to bladder and kidney damage.